 Aside from affordability, portability, capacity, and special added features, there's also its power deliverance, such as what are its voltage, ampere and wattage specifications.
 Additionally, battery size (mAh) is also another issue that can be confusing besides just looking at its capacity,

 Need a handy, good value power bank for all phones or even tablets?
 Xiaomi remains one of the most reputable and reliable power bank makers that offer affordable prices.

-For your convenience, there's LED battery indicator to show you how much power is left in the power bank.
+For your convenience, there's an LED battery indicator to show you how much power is left in the power bank.

 This power bank is also one of the slimmest and sleekest power banks to carry around.
 Its body is 14.2mm and is protected by an aluminium alloy material casing for durability.
 Not to worry about bulk, as the power bank weighs just under 300g.
 Perfect to bring with and charge your phone twice!

-With two main charging ports, the USB-C option offers up to 30W fast-charging and is used as the main port to charge the power station.
+With two main charging ports, the USB-C option offers up to 30W fast charging and is used as the main port to charge the power station.
 Meanwhile, there's another 2.4A USB-A port to Quick Charge devices such as your smartphones.
 This power station also prioritizes charging by sending power to the connected device first, then recharge the power bank.